WTFAcademy/WTF-Cairo/04_Mutability/readme.md

 # WTF Cairo: 4.
-Mutability
+Varible Mutability

 We are learning `Cairo`, and write `WTF Cairo Tutorials` for Starknet newbies.
 The tutorials are based on `Cairo 1.0`.